canonical/hotsos/defs/README.md

     and optionally matched against a provided value: otherwise True.

   apt
-    INPUT is an apt package name.
-Returns True if package exists otherwise False.
+    INPUT is an apt package name or APT_INFO.
+Returns True if package exists and version is within ranges (if provided) otherwise False.

   snap
     INPUT is a snap package name.
 Returns True if package exists